toXel/shell-scripts/README.md

 A collection of more or less useful shell scripts I wrote.

 ## Contents
-- [WIP] wav-to-mp3: Convert all wav files in a directory to mp3
+- [BETA] wav-to-mp3: Convert all wav files in a directory to mp3